python-wheel-build/fromager/README.md

 part of bootstrapping, and accept arguments to control the servers that are used for downloading source or built wheels.

-The `download-source-archive` command finds the source distribution for a specific version of a dependency on the specified package index and downloads it.
+The `step download-source-archive` command finds the source distribution for a specific version of a dependency on the specified package index and downloads it.
 It will be common to run this step with `pypi.org`, but for truly isolated and reproducible builds a private index server is more robust.

-The `prepare-source` command unpacks the source archive downloaded from the previous step and applies any patches (refer to [customization](docs/customization.md) for details about patching).
+The `step prepare-source` command unpacks the source archive downloaded from the previous step and applies any patches (refer to [customization](docs/customization.md) for details about patching).

-The `prepare-build` command creates a virtualenv with the build dependencies for building the wheel.
+The `step prepare-build` command creates a virtualenv with the build dependencies for building the wheel.
 It expects a `--wheel-server-url` as argument to control where built wheels can be downloaded.

-The `build-wheel` command creates a wheel using the build environment and prepared source, compiling any extensions using the appropriate override environment settings (refer to [customization](docs/customization.md) for details about overrides).
+The `step build-wheel` command creates a wheel using the build environment and prepared source, compiling any extensions using the appropriate override environment settings (refer to [customization](docs/customization.md) for details about overrides).

 ## Additional docs